vulpicastor/rip2code/README.md

 # rip2code
-A bash script for encoding wav files to flac and opus.
+A shell script for encoding wav files to flac and opus.